open/close all folders

 - Deryni Healing is a rare talent, so rare even before the Ban on Magic that Deryni found to be Healers were actively discouraged from taking vows of celibacy.
 By the 1120s, only four people in the whole nation of Gwynedd are known to be able to do this, and three of them are blood relatives.

 - In The Dresden Files healing magic seems to be nonexistent, at least for humans (Listens-To-Winds does have some capability in this matter, but he's a Senior Council Member and regularly goes back to medical school).
-Magic can be used to staunch a wound or keep someone alert, but not in any more direct fashion.
+Magic can be used to stanch a wound or keep someone alert, but not in any more direct fashion.
 Very powerful beings like the Faerie Queens can do more, including fixing a broken spine and bringing Harry back from the brink of death, with the help of a powerful Genius Loci.
-According to the RPG, Summer Magic can be used to heal people (at least, better than most people) as the magic grants some kind of instinctive knowledge of physiology.
+According to the RPG, Summer Magic can be used to heal people (at least, better than most people) as the magic grants some kind of instinctive knowledge of physiology via Intellectus.
 Miss Gard's Runic Magic and certain forms of Necromancy can also stave off death.
+A Justified Trope in that the reason healing is so hard is that the body is really complicated and if you try to fix someone without knowing exactly what you are doing, you'll probably kill him or at least make him even worse.

 - In the Iron Druid Chronicles, druid magic is very powerful but it cannot do direct healing on others.
 Using druid magic to directly harm another living being will kill the caster on the spot and any healing process can harm the patient even if only temporarily.
 Druids can use healing magic on themselves but to heal other people they need to use indirect means like potions.

-- In The Inheritance Cycle, magic can heal, but it takes a lot of strength - unless it's life-threatening, it's better to just let it heal on its own.
+- In The Inheritance Cycle, magic can heal, but it takes a lot of energy - unless it's life-threatening, it's better to just let it heal on its own.
+Healing anything more complicated than a surface wound also requires memorizing long and complex incantations in the Ancient Language, which means that many would-be healers are limited to cuts and bruises anyway.

-- Largely averted in Harry Potter, where broken bones can be healed with a wave of a wand and injuries that would be serious in the real world are treated rather cavalierly (Harry fracturing his skull is at one point Played for Laughs and fixed fairly easily).
+- Largely averted since broken bones can be healed with a wave of a wand and injuries that would be serious in the real world are treated rather cavalierly (Harry fracturing his skull is at one point Played for Laughs and fixed fairly easily).
 Exceptions are some types of serious magical harm.
 While Healing is a challenging career, it's challenging in the same sense that medical school is challenging in the regular world.

 - In the Smoke series, wizards can use magic to heal.
 But in doing so you have to endure all the pain you would normally experience over the time it would take for your injuries to heal naturally - all at once!
 Needless to say, it is not something one would want to go through unless really necessary.